Hits since 2023-09-15 14:33:06:

 • SAM was triggering a message about cd having too many arguments.
 I made a change to $sam_root/kernel/pop.sam to address this.
 See $sam_root/kernel/changlog.txt.

 • I made some updates to SAM and uploaded SAM-1.1.
 This took me a few tries, and I was using an incorrect procedure.
-As a result you might have gotten a half-baked tarball if you downloaded it before 230920 at 2:00AM PDT.
+As a result you might have gotten a half-baked archive if you downloaded it before 230920 at 2:00AM PDT.
 Sorry about that.
 I need to automate the upload process so I can do it right consistantly.

 Note that I added to this website a list of the dates and times that the changlog.txt files in the current version were last modified.
 That is an easy way for me to let you know where the changes were in each version.
 If you need more information, then you can read the changlog.txt files.